 Single and another Valentine’s Day is around the corner.
+Get ready to have fun.
+Now that the pandemic is officially over, it’s time to get together and celebrate again.
+Plan ahead this year for the perfect party.
 You may think: I’m going to stay in my pjs, order a large pizza with all the toppings, then finish up with a chocolate ice-cream cake for dessert and watch “Sleepless in Seattle” for the millionth time.
-That scenario sounds like the quiet desperation.
+That scenario is so last year.
 No. Enough is enough, because you are not staying alone this year.

 When you are alone, especially on Valentine’s Day, desperation is almost a go-to response.

 “Is it me or is Valentine’s Day this year on steroids?” – Sex in the City

 But it doesn’t have to be that way this year.
 Almost all dates have the potential for disaster.
 Will he like me?
 Will I like him?
 While a night out with friends almost always means love and laughter.

 Text your single friends and ask them to get together with you and celebrate your friendship.
 Some of them may have a hot date for Valentine’s Day, but the others will jump on the invite, because probably they have no plans but staying at home too.
 Hosting the party at your house is a fun way to shower your friends with love.
 Let’s start planning!